raghavendra-tejas/Static-Webpage-9/readme.md

 - This webpage was constructed by using only HTML and CSS as a markup and styling language respectively.
 - Webpage consists of many sections such as navigation section, header section, api section, blog section, and footer section.
 - This webpage is currently hosted on netlify.
-- Note: This is not a mobile responsive webpage as of now.
+- This is a all screen responsive webpage.

 ## Built with